ThePJB/snowkoban/README.md

 ## Bugs
  - no movt sound
+    - redo audio, i think just have it basically be a singleton / global, with an enum for the different sounds
+    - see how jank it sounds just calling when player lands on block
+    - maybe want something more sophisticated like while sliding play ice sound
  - record undo points from just running at a wall
  - music rewinds to zero